sudo-project/sudo/INSTALL.md

         file.
 Ie: instead of myhost you would use myhost.mydomain.edu.
 You may still use the short form if you wish (and even mix the two).
 Beware that turning FQDN on requires sudo to make DNS lookups which may make sudo unusable if your DNS is totally hosed.
-Also note that you must use the host's official name as DNS knows it.
+You must use the host's official name as DNS knows it.
 That is, you may not use a host alias (CNAME entry) due to performance issues and the fact that there is no way to get all aliases from DNS.
         Sudoers option: fqdn

     --with-goodpri=PRIORITY